Konfekt/vim-formatprgs/README.md

 You may also use a plug-in manager such as [vim-plug](https://github.com/junegunn/vim-plug).
 In this case, add `Plug 'konfekt/vim-formatprgs` to your `vimrc` to use them.

-## Usage
+# Usage

-Once installed, Vim will automatically use the specified formatter when you run the `:format` command in a buffer of the corresponding file type.
+Once installed, Vim will automatically use the specified formatter when you use the `gq` command or run the `:format` command in a buffer of the corresponding file type.

-## Contributing
+# Contributing

 Contributions are welcome!
 If you have a configuration for a new file type or improvements to existing configurations, please open a pull request.

-## License
+# License

 This repository is licensed under the Unlicense.
 See the `LICENSE` file for more details.

-## References
+# References

 - [Vim Documentation on `formatprg`](https://vimhelp.org/options.txt.html#%27formatprg%27)
 - [shfmt](https://github.com/mvdan/sh)